leilatrend/time-travel-bug-demo/README.md

 - **Advanced caching system** with LRU eviction and TTL
 - **Security utilities** with input sanitization and rate limiting

-**The catch**: Three subtle bugs are intentionally hidden in different commits to test AI-powered debugging workflows.
+**The catch**: Four subtle bugs are intentionally hidden in different commits to test AI-powered debugging workflows.

 ---